Alternatives to Phenotips: a 2026 field guide for clinical pedigree software

 Can I migrate pedigrees from Phenotips?

-Do any alternatives offer AI clinical interpretation?
+Do any alternatives offer AI-assisted draft summaries?

 What should a rare disease clinic choose?